rjmurillo/moq.autocomplete/README.md

 ## How to install:

 * (Option 1) Install "Agent.Zorge.Moq" NuGet package into test projects.
 Con: Extension will work for specific projects only.
 Pro: It will be available for all project developers automatically.
 * (Option 2) Install "Agent.Zorge.Moq" extension into Visual Studio.
 Con: Every developer must install extension manually.
-Pro: It works for all your projects.

-IMPORTANT: Installation via extension (option 2) is not working at the moment because of internal technical problem at Visual Studio Market web site
+Pro: It works for all your projects. *Option is temporary unavailable because of problems at Visual Studio Market web site.*